 You get to see the end result before you even get started

-If your dentist is based at the i.Dental Invisalign Dedicated Clinic, you’re in luck! i.Dental is one of the first clinics in town to be equipped with the brand-new iTero Element® 2, which is a second-generation digital scanner with a 25% faster scanning time.
+If your dentist is based at the i.Dental Invisalign Dedicated Clinic, you’re in luck! i.Dental is equipped with the iTero Element® 2, which is a second-generation digital scanner with a 25% faster scanning time.
 Your dentist will use this to create an accurate, 3D image of your teeth, which is then fed into the Clincheck® software.
 Ask to see your Clincheck® results to understand exactly how your teeth will shift during treatment!
 This is also an opportunity to discuss your concerns and expectations with your dentist (like, whether Invisalign will change your face shape, maybe?) so they can adjust your treatment accordingly.

 Your aligners are 3D printed based on your customised treatment plan

-To achieve this level of mass customisation, Align Technology, the maker of Invisalign, has a production facility in the United States equipped with dozens of high-end 3D printers.
-It is now the world’s largest user of 3D printing technology with Forbes estimating that it produces over 200,000 custom-made aligners daily.
+To achieve this level of mass customisation, Align Technology, the maker of Invisalign, has a production facility in the United States equipped with dozens of 3D printers.
+In 2017, it was named the world’s largest user of 3D printing technology with Forbes estimating that it produces over 200,000 custom-made aligners daily.

 Your dentist has to be Invisalign accredited (and preferably experienced)

 Everything we’ve touched on so far relates to technology.
 With Invisalign, technology is a powerful tool that only a trained hand can wield.
 Before a dentist can offer Invisalign treatment, they have to undergo accreditation training.
-Align Technology then classifies each Invisalign-accredited dentist into seven tiers, from Bronze to Black Diamond, based on their experience.
-They do this because experience does matter.
+Align Technology then classifies each Invisalign-accredited dentist into ten tiers, from Bronze to Blue Diamond, based on their experience.
 After your first consultation and before you return for the review, your dentist does a treatment mapping process where they have to plan how each tooth should move in order to achieve the smile you want.
-While Invisalign’s advanced software can be pretty helpful with data-driven recommendations at this stage, it takes an experienced dentist to judge feasibility and suitability to your specific condition.
+While Invisalign’s software can be pretty helpful with data-driven recommendations at this stage, an experienced dentist can judge feasibility and suitability to your specific condition.

-At i.Dental Dedicated Invisalign Clinic, their status as a Dedicated Invisalign Clinic and Singapore’s one and only Black Diamond provider means that they get first dibs on the latest technology and training, so you know you’re in good hands.
+As a Dedicated Invisalign Clinic and a Blue Diamond provider, i.Dental has been at the head of the queue when it comes to technology and training.
 Not only are all their dentists Invisalign accredited, many of them have also maintained their Platinum Elite or Diamond status for five consecutive years.

 To sum up, yes, Invisalign is more than expensive than braces, but if you agree that price is what you pay and value is what you get, then value makes Invisalign well worth the money.
 We love that we can straighten our teeth without anyone knowing thanks to the virtually-invisible aligners, and that we don’t suffer any nicks, cuts, ulcers or dietary restrictions, unlike with braces.
 Most of all, we love the certainty of knowing what results we’re paying for!